A Grown Up's Gap Year

 I’m Monique van Tulder – author, wellbeing and travel writer, certified nutritionist, and long-time advocate for women making space to breathe.
 To feel better.

-Grown Up Guidebooks is the antidote to lifestyle overwhelm.
+The Grown Up’s Gap Year is the antidote to lifestyle overwhelm.

 It’s where wellbeing meets escape, reinvigoration meets real life, and fluff-free inspiration and practical ideas help you feel better – without having to upend your whole life.